mighty-justice/fields-ant/README.md

 - Make sure to `npm install` or `yarn install` first
 - The deploy command must currently be run with npm not yarn due to login bug
-- On release, your package.json will have a library added that shouldn't be there, please remove :(

 ### Contributing